-Currently, our target customers use PTT products on large carrier networks (Tier 1) via cellular systems or on local specialized mobile radio ("SMR") networks.
-However, we believe our proprietary solution should provide advantages against each.
+Currently, our target customers use PTT products on Tier 1 carriers via cellular systems or on local SMR networks.
+However, we believe our proprietary solution should provide significant advantages against each.

-Dispatch Plus versus Tier 1 Carrier Dispatch.
-For customers who require reliable dispatch radio service, we believe our solution will be superior to current services provided by the large Tier1 carriers due to several key factors, including:
+DispatchPlus versus Tier 1 Carrier Dispatch.
+For customers who require reliable dispatch radio service, we believe our solution will be superior to current services provided by the Tier1 carriers due to several key factors, including:

-- Lower monthly price We will offer our solutions at a monthly price that is significantly lower than the monthly service fees currently charged by Tier 1 carriers for comparable features and applications. - Simplicity Our handsets will allow for one-button dispatch calls and are purpose-built for and dedicated to dispatch and field use. - Functionality Our network and customer handsets and devices will be dedicated to dispatch (not super-imposed on a network designed for telephony and data), allowing for decreased latency and improved functionality and overall ease of use.

-• Support - We intend to provide an enterprise-grade, dedicated customer support team with specific expertise in dispatch communications and mobile resource management solutions.
+- Lower monthly price We will offer our solutions at a monthly price that is significantly lower than the monthly service fees currently charged by Tier 1 carriers for comparable features and applications. - Simplicity Our handsets will allow for one-button dispatch calls (one-to-one and one-to-many) and are purpose-built for and dedicated to dispatch and field use. - Functionality Our network and customer handsets and devices will be dedicated to dispatch (not super-imposed on a network designed for telephony and data), allowing for decreased latency and improved functionality and overall ease of use. - Support We intend to provide an enterprise-grade, dedicated customer support team with specific expertise in dispatch communications and mobile resource management solutions.

-Dispatch Plus versus Traditional Local SMR Dispatch.
-We believe our solution is superior to current products offered by local SMR providers due to several key factors, including:
+DispatchPlus versus Traditional Local SMR Dispatch.
+We believe our solution will be superior to current products offered by local SMR providers due to several key factors, including:

-- Coverage We have the opportunity to offer our customers a consistent service across a greater coverage area given our national footprint. - Simplicity Our unique, patented resource management tool will be included in our solution for one low price.
+- Coverage We have the opportunity to offer our customers a consistent service across a greater coverage area given our national spectrum position. - Simplicity Our unique, patented resource management tool will be included in our solution for one low price.
 On local SMR networks, some of the functionality, but not all, can be obtained through separate purchases from multiple third-party vendors. - Functionality We believe the workforce enhancement features included in our pdvConnect mobile resource management solution, some of which are not offered on local SMR networks, will allow our customers to recognize superior value and return on investment. - Capacity While many local SMR operators have constrained spectrum, the spectrum we acquired from Sprint will generally support significantly more customers per target market (See "- Our Market Opportunity").